What is Cryptocurrency?

-In the most simple terms, a cryptocurrency is a form of digital money.
-Similar to traditional fiat currencies like the US Dollar or Euro, you can exchange cryptocurrency for goods and services, though not every store accepts them as payment at this time.
+A cryptocurrency is a form of digital money.
+Similar to traditional fiat currencies like the US Dollar or Euro, you can exchange cryptocurrency for goods and services wherever they're accepted.

-Essentially, cryptocurrencies eliminate the middlemen, like banks, and allow users to make transactions directly with one another - or peer-to-peer.
-They are also independent of countries’ monetary policies that can increase inflation or cause depreciation.
+Essentially, cryptocurrencies enable online transactions without the middlemen, like banks, allowing users to make transactions directly with one another - or peer-to-peer.
+It's designed to work like cash for the Internet, but with the added benefit that they are independent of countries’ monetary policies that can increase inflation or cause depreciation.
+All day-to-day governance is handled by the algorithm and major decisions are reached through consensus between the computers that run the network.

 Blockchain Technology

 Cryptocurrencies combine cryptography with a technology called blockchain.
-Most cryptocurrencies have a native blockchain where all transactions are kept in a publicly available ledger.
 There are no central authorities when it comes to cryptocurrencies and blockchains.
 Instead, a network of computers called nodes monitor all transactions and confirm their validity.

-Most cryptocurrencies are minted through a process known as mining.
+Bitcoin and the many cryptocurrencies that are based on it mint new coins through a process known as mining.
 Miners are responsible for grouping transactions into "blocks."
 As new blocks of transactions are strung together, they create a chain - the blockchain.
+Other computers, known as validator nodes, double-check the miner's math and if they find it valid they add the block on their copy of the blockchain.

 Once a block is added to the chain, it cannot be deleted or changed - blocks are permanent.
 They cannot be tampered with or erased, and the original order of blocks can never be disrupted.
 The chain only moves forward in time.
 This immutability makes cryptocurrencies incredibly secure and nearly impossible to counterfeit.